Skip to main content

 Hourly Rate

-An hourly rate case is when your lawyer will charge you for each hour (or portion of an hour) that they work on your case.
+An hourly rate case is when your lawyer charges you for each hour (or portion of an hour) that they work on your case.
 For example, if the lawyer's fee is $100 per hour and the lawyer works 5 hours, the fee will be $500.
 This is the most typical fee arrangement.

 Referral Fee